Asian shares advance as investors await US growth data

 Technology and communication stocks gained.
 So did big retailers, cruise lines and other companies that rely on consumer spending.

-In energy markets, benchmark U.S. crude lost 6 cents to $66.01 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 9 cents to $65.98 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 2 cents on Tuesday to $66.07 per barrel.
-Brent crude, the basis for international prices, was oil for July delivery rose 19 cents to $68.65 a barrel.
+Brent crude, the basis for international prices, was shed 3 cents to $68.46 per barrel in London.
+It rose 19 cents the previous session to $68.65 a barrel.